 Finance for Physicists

-Risky business on Wall Street
+Risky business on Wall Street?

 Physics with finance at the University of Illinois at Urbana-Champaign